Updated on 27-03-2025

 - The final method is to peel the film away using a razor blade.
 After peeling the film, you need to remove the leftover glue.

-What are the Alternatives to Tinted Glass?
+What Are the Alternatives to Sun Films for Cars?

 Detachable sun shades made of mesh are an affordable and safe option for blocking UV rays, light, and heat while reducing visibility from outside the car.
 They come with vacuum suction to attach to the glass but can be inconvenient to remove and put back when rolling down the windows.